SSProve/ssprove/DOC.md

 #### Remember after reading

 Sometimes, swapping and contracting is not possible, even when the code makes two reads to the same location.
-It can happen for instance if the the value read is branched upon before being read again.
+It can happen for instance if the value read is branched upon before being read again.

 For this we have several rules that will *remember* which location was read.